Farfetch/blackout/README.md

 ## What's inside

 Each package has its own `package.json` file and defines its dependencies, having full autonomy to publish a new version into the registry when needed.
+Click on each package link below to find instructions on how to install, configure and use each of them.

 [**@farfetch/blackout-analytics**](packages/analytics)